Skip to content

 What is a UPS, and do I need one for my home?

-Plain-English explainer for what a UPS does, the three topologies, why pure sine wave matters in 2026, sizing math without jargon, and when a household actually needs one.
+Plain-English explainer for what a UPS does, the three topologies, why pure sine wave matters in 2026, sizing math, and when a household actually needs one.

 Read explainer